vbout/vbout-woocommerce-plugin/README.md

 # WooCommerce-Plugin-Vbout
-WooCommerce Plugin that link Metadata of orders, carts customers , searches, products and with Integration settings.
+WooCommerce Plugin that link Metadata of orders, carts customers, searches, products and Integration settings.

 ## The Plugin has the Following Features :

-  - Abandoned Cart Data
+  - Abandoned Carts
-  - Search Data
-  - Registering a new customer data
+  - Registering a new customer
-  - Adding a new Product Data ( With variations, Category , price and images , descriptions)
+  - Adding a new Product
+  - Product Search
-  - Product Visits Data
+  - Product Visits
-  - Product Category Visit Data
+  - Category Visit
   - Syncing Customers ( For customer data prior the use of the plugin)
-  - Syncing Product   ( For Product data prior the use of the plugin)
+  - Syncing Products   ( For Product data prior the use of the plugin)
+  - Orders Creation
   ## limitations :
     1 - Upon registration, the only attribute is sent is user email, first name and last name are not sent (this is handeled once this user signs in).
-    2 - if the Administrator has many Customers/Products, the sync might take a while , so it needs optimization with cron.php in WooCommerce.
+    2 - Old Customers And Products are synced using a cron, you'll have to wait until data shows under VBOUT.

 ## Variations :

   Variations are sent as an array upon adding a product, syncing a product and viewing a product.
   But when purchasing a certain variation of a product, we send the new product data to be viewed ( New Category, New Price, New Variation Name , New SKU) to be previewed in Vbout.

 ## Search :

-There is an listener/observer for search and it recives the "term" searched form.
+  There is an listener/observer for search and it receives the "term" searched form.

 ## Orders and Abandonded Carts :

   ### Checkout :

-        There is a listener for checkout and does the following  since WooCommerce that allows you to checkout without registration, and it acts like add-to-cart + order-creation.
+    There is a listener for checkout and does the following since WooCommerce allows you to checkout without registration, and it acts like add-to-cart + order-creation.

   ### Create and Update Cart  :
-          there is a listener for both Cart Update and Cart create and they have the following functionalities :
+    There is a listener for both Cart Update and Cart create and they have the following functionalities :
       - Get the current logged in customer and it's data.
       - Create a new cart
-            - Products are added ( a loop to handle them )
+      - Add Products to cart ( a loop to handle them )
+      - Updating Cart :
+          - In the process of updating cart, any update to status( Cancelled, Pending, Paid, Shipped/success), details, products is updated directly.

   ### Cart Item Remove :

-        Since the variation is handeled as a product with an independent Product id, upon this function we get the variation id , and the parent ID. we get the variation ( since many products will have the same product id but with different variations) to remove the product id with the same variation ( they will be comapred on VBOUT Server to check if they are the same product or different).
+    Since the variation is handeled as a product with an independent Product id, upon this function we get the variation id , and the parent ID. we get the variation ( since many products will have the same product id but with different variations) to remove the product id with the same variation ( they will be comapred on VBOUT to check if they are the same product or different).

   ### Orders Create and Update :
-      The both have different listeners, they work the same.
+    Both have different listeners, they work the same.
 An Order is added with Shipping and Biling information, alongside with customer's information.

-      - Updating Cart :
-          - In the process of updating cart, any update to status( Cancelled, Pending, Paid, Shipped/success), details, products is updated directly.

 ## Customers Add, Update and Sync :
     - Customer email is added upon registration.
 We get customers data upon loggin in.